2018 Armenian Revolution: Protests

 On March 31, Nikol Pashinyan began his Im Qayl (my step) protest walk, starting in the city of Gyumri, and walking through cities and towns such as Vanadzor, Dilijan, Hrazdan, and Abovyan, before finally reaching Yerevan on April 13 and holding a small rally.

-About 100 protesters stayed overnight on France Square after the first day of protests, and an equal number did the same on Saturday night, some sleeping in tents, others gathered around fires.
-As of Sunday morning, the Armenian police had made no effort to disrupt the demonstrations.
+About 100 protesters stayed overnight in France Square after the first day of protests, and an equal number did the same on Saturday night, some sleeping in tents, others gathered around fires.
+By Sunday morning, the Armenian police had made no effort to disrupt the demonstrations.

 On Monday April 16, the "Take a Step, Reject Serzh" campaign began actions of civil disobedience.
 On April 17, the day that the prime minister's election was scheduled, the protesters intended to block entrances to the building of the National Assembly in order to prevent the vote from taking place.
 Lines of riot police stopped them from advancing further towards the National Assembly building.

 After the election of the former president Serzh Sargsyan as the new prime minister, the protests continued to grow, despite hundreds of people being detained by police.
 The prime minister in response asked the government to take back the presidential mansion which it had given him a few weeks earlier.
 The crowds reached 50,000 on the night of April 21, with countless sporadic street closures in the capital, which also began to spread across the country.

 As the crowds grew, the new prime minister called repeatedly for talks with the leader of the protest movement, Nikol Pashinyan, but Pashinyan said he was only willing to discuss the terms of the Prime Minister's resignation.
 After Pashinyan's rally was visited by the Armenian President on the evening of April 21 for a brief chat with Pashinyan, Pashinyan agreed to meet the prime minister at 10 am on April 22, saying he believed the topic would be Serzh Sargsyan's resignation.